Herman, Morton, The Architecture of Victorian Sydney, 1964

 Seaport Sydney:

-be of international interest equally to the lay public,
+of international interest equally to the lay public, architects,

 Settlement: